ivelischpfuli/stream-manual/README.md

 I'll parry it!
 This causes the item to do no damage and not count toward the combo counter.
 It looks cool though?\
 \
-!manual or !commands - Brings up a link to the manual.
+!manual or !commands or !faq - Brings up a link to the manual.
 You're here right now!\
 !alpaca - Shares a random alpaca fact.
 May or may not be completely accurate (most are accurate though).\
 !stoat - Shares a random stoat fact.
 What could this imply?\
 !lurk - A simple lurk command, doesn't do much else.\